matn7/CS-Notes/src/main/java/spring/spring-reactive.md

     .subscribe(Util.subscriber());
 }
 ```
-- parallel.
+* parallel.
-"parallel" is correct because the doFirst operation, following the subscribeOn(Schedulers.parallel()), is executed on
+* "parallel" is correct because the doFirst operation, following the `subscribeOn(Schedulers.parallel())`, is executed on
 the parallel thread pool, which is optimized for concurrent processing.

-**Question 7: Which thread/thread pool will execute the doFirst ?.**
+**Question 7: Which thread/thread pool will execute the doFirst?.**
 ```java
 void main() {
   Flux.create(fluxSink -> {